 All our autism trainings focus on understanding the autistic person’s strengths and challenges, to assist them to utilise their strengths to overcome their challenges.
-Our next training is designed for parents, teachers and professionals
+Our next training is designed for parents, teachers and professionals.
+You will learn:

 - why autistic children and teenagers have difficulties managing both their behaviour and their emotions